OPEN-stereology/OPEN-stereology_manuscript/README.md

+# NOTICE: Code Under Review

+This repository contains software that is currently **under peer review for formal publication**.

+It is shared **temporarily and publicly** to support the scientific review process.

+**Please do not reuse, fork, or redistribute this code** until a formal publication and license is finalized.
+Authorship and scientific claims are protected under academic and copyright standards.

 # This is the repository for the **OPEN Stereo** software, an open-source stereology platform built using off-the-shelf microscopy components.

 The repository supports the manuscript:

 **Stereology with Open-Stereo: Low cost accessible and accurate cellular quantification**

 ---